einarwh/experiments-in-powerblog/content/draft/toe-tags-for-json-blobs.md

 I wonder what the appropriate metaphor for this is.
 It's not really a toe tag, and it's not quite a ledger.
 It is perhaps more like putting a sticker on the outside of each mortuary drawer.
 You know the typically stainless steel drawers where the bodies are kept at refrigerator temperature?
 You scribble whatever you want on the sticker, but you don't attach it to the body itself.
 Which means that when you when you inspect the body, you don't have the metadata.
 You have to go back to the drawer for that.

 What should we think of the drawer-sticker approach?
 The metadata is typically tightly coupled to a particular storage mechanism.
 This means that it's not easily portable.
 If you ever decide to move your JSON documents, you will have to perform some sort of separate migration of the metadata.
-Maybe you'll be able to map it onto some other storage-specific mechanism, or you will have to find some other solution, such as a ledger or a toe tag.
-As we have seen, there may also be somewhat arbitrary constraints on what you may write on the stickers.
+In addition to moving the bodies themselves, you'll also have to peel the stickers off the drawers so to speak.
+Maybe you'll be able to map what was written on the stickers onto some other storage-specific mechanism, or you will have to find some other solution, such as a ledger or a toe tag.
+As we have seen, there may also be somewhat arbitrary constraints on what you may write on the stickers in the first place.

 So much for the external approaches.
 The internal approach means that the association between the content of the JSON document and the schema used to validate it is put _inside the document itself_.
-Yes, yes, I can feel some of you recoiling in disgust, your sensitivies violated!
+Yes, yes, I can feel some of you recoiling in disgust, your sensitivies violated by this profane idea!
 Certainly this is less clean, less decoupled and less flexible than using a ledger.
 It's not orthogonal at all.
 Instead it _fuses_ the process of schema validation with the process of serialization!
 It _complects_ them, to use Rich Hickey's term.
 Surely this must be bad?
 And yet... this is my preferred approach.
 This is what I think of as the toe-tag approach.

 As always, it is a matter of trade-offs and context.
 I am trading some purity and orthogonality that doesn't really _do_ much for me, with some tangible benefits that _do_ do something for me.
-When the link to the schema and the validation result are embedded within the document, they are always present.
+When the link to the schema as well the result of validating against that schema is embedded within the document, they are always present.
 That makes the document entirely stand-alone.
 If I have the JSON document, I also know which schema it is supposed to satisfy, and whether or not it does.
 I don't even need to know where the JSON document has been stored.
-You can share a JSON document with me, and the information follows right along.
+I can share a JSON document with you, and the information follows right along.
 This also means that it is trivial to move the JSON documents from one persistance store to another without losing anything.

-I don't need any knowledge of ledgers.
+No-one needs to know about any ledgers or other external sources of information.
 There are no logs to dig through, nothing to compare, combine or collate.
-I immediately know that this document with exactly this content has been validated against this schema.
+I know immediately and without a doubt that this document with exactly this content has been validated against this schema.
 There is no comparing of timestamps between a ledger of validations and when the document was last modified.
-It's all there.
 There is only one place to look, and that is within the document itself.
 I can open it in my favorite editor and there it is.

 To summarize, the invariant _no bodies in my morgue without a toe tag_ is more important to me than the decoupling of bodies and tags.
 You could argue that it's more than a toe tag, it's like scribbling on the body itself, but that's OK with me.
 If that's what it takes, I'll do it.

 Yes, of course there are ways to undermine this process if you really want to.
 You can manually edit the document to _lie_ about the validation process for instance.
 You can delete the entire schema property!
 Ha-ha!
 The toe tag is gone!
 What now?!?
 But this kind of active self-sabotage is not very relevant.
-You can always shoot yourself in the foot if you're dedicated enough.
+You can always find ways to shoot yourself in the foot if you're dedicated enough.
 It is more interesting and more relevant to consider the normal situation and the normal situation is pretty pleasant.
-Every document will be tagged with the schema outlining its contract.
+The normal situation is that every document will be linked to a schema outlining its contract.

 What exactly should we write on the toe tag though?
 There are many possible variations that you can choose from, depending on your context, needs and preferences.
 The first thing you'll want to do though, is to add a $schema property to the root element of your JSON document.
 The value of this property should correspond to the value of the $id property of the JSON Schema.